A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Appendix: Proofs

-In this appendix, we list our assumptions and prove the asymptotic refinements of the FMB.
-By construction, the higher-order correctness of the FMB CI (for $\theta_0$) and CR (for $\beta_0$) entirely hinges on the FMB for the test statistics $\hat{S}(\theta_0)$ (see \eqref{Eq S_psi}) and $\hat{Q}(\beta_0)$ (see \eqref{Rao_type}).
-Therefore, it directly ensues from Theorems \ref{higher_order} and \ref{higher_orderT2} (in Section \ref{Theory}).
-In Appendix A.1, we start by itemizing the assumptions and regularity conditions.
-Then, the outline of the proof goes as follows.
-First, we derive a valid Edgeworth expansion for $\hat{S}(\theta_0)$ and $\hat{Q}(\beta_0)$ in Appendix A.2.
-Second, we derive a similar Edgeworth expansion for the bootstrap counterparts $S^{\ast}(\hat{\theta})$ and $Q^{\ast}(\hat{\beta})$ in Appendix A.3.
-Third, we show that their difference is of order $o_p\left(T^{-1/2}\right) + O_p \left(\left\lvert \tau_{1T}^2 - \sigma_T^2 \right\rvert\right)$ in Appendix A.4.
-The first term in this difference is smaller than the $O_p(T^{-1/2})$ rate of any CLT.
-This advantage is essentially due to the convergence of the FMB third moment to the true one.
-The second term of the difference has the same order than the bias of the HAC variance estimator, which scales $\hat{S}(\theta_0)$ and $\hat{Q}(\beta_0)$.
-Proofs of the technical lemmas can be found in the online supplementary material.
+In this appendix, we prove the asymptotic refinements of FMB.
+By construction, the higher-order correctness of FMB CI and CR (for $\beta_0$) entirely hinges on FMB applied to the test statistics $\hat{S}(\beta_0)$ (see \eqref{Eq S_psi}) and $\hat{Q}(\beta_0)$ (see \eqref{Rao_type}).
+Therefore, it follows from Theorem \ref{higher_order} as in Section \ref{Theory}.

+The outline of the proof goes as follows.
+In Appendix A.1, we derive an Edgeworth expansion for $\hat{S}(\beta_0)$ and $\hat{Q}(\beta_0)$.
+In Appendix A.2, we derive a similar Edgeworth expansion for the bootstrap counterparts $S^{\ast}$ and $Q^{\ast}.$ In Appendix A.3, we show that the difference between the two Edgeworth expansions is of order $o_p\left(T^{-1/2}\right) + O_p\left(B_T^{-q}\right) + O_p\left(B_T/T \right)$.
+The first term in this difference is smaller than the usual $O_p(T^{-1/2})$ of the standard first-order asymptotics (central limit theorem).
+The improvement is essentially due to FMB being able to approximate accurately the third moment of the statistics, whilst CLT approximates only the first two moments.
+It yields higher-order correctness.